hellgrenj/simpledash/readme.md

 # simpledash

-a simple, read-only, dashboard for your k8s cluster. **early days**.
+a simple, read-only, dashboard for your k8s cluster.

 ``skaffold run``